Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Daily or Scheduled Carrier Pickup Procedures

 If you have different carriers making pickups, you need to separate your parcels by carrier, as well.
 If this step is missed, carriers may mistakenly pick up the wrong packages—including those that they dropped off earlier in the day.
-To prevent these errors, stick with a simple set of procedures, like these:
+To prevent these errors, stick with a simple set of shipping SOPs, like these:

 Sample Shipment Pickup SOP

-- Sort parcels by carrier.
+- Step 1: Sort parcels by carrier.

-Parcel Drop-Off Procedures
+Parcel Drop-off Procedures

-Dropping off parcels regularly (or occasionally for a special shipping need) follows the same basic procedure as above, except that you load parcels into a vehicle to drop off at a carrier facility.
+Dropping off parcels regularly (or occasionally for a special shipping need) follows the same basic procedure as above— except that you load parcels into a vehicle to drop off at a carrier facility.

 Carrier locations have varying drop-off methods.
 Some, like UPS and FedEx, have storefronts that allow you to carry prelabeled packages in and place them in a designated area.
 Others, like the USPS, have bulk shipment drop-off bays that you can access with approval from the station postmaster.